mgrunwald/dotfiles/README.md

 ## automatic syncing

-Included is sync.sh which will pull and commit any changed dotfiles.
-Add this to your crontab (crontab -e).
+Included is [sync.sh](sync.sh) which will pull and commit any changed dotfiles.
+Add this to your cron jobs (crontab -e).
 This syncs every hour:

     @hourly	sh ~/dotfiles/sync.sh